-It was the first time, I traveled alone in the night in public transport from Colombo to another border of the country across the island.
-While experimenting the boundaries of fear and risk.
-Yet it’s the most amazing weekend I have ever had in my life spending three days in the northern province of Sri Lanka.
-I have traveled 8 long hours sitting next to a Muslim man in a bus.
-Being the only woman throughout the journey to my first destination beautiful Batticaloa.
+It was the first time, I traveled alone in night in public transport from Colombo to another boarder of country across the island, with experimenting the boundaries of fear and risk.
+Yet it’s the most amazing weekend I have ever had in my life spending three days at the northern province of Sri Lanka All alone.
+I have traveled 8 long hours sitting next to a Muslim man in a bus being the only woman throughout the journey to my first destination beautiful Batticaloa.

 Let’s be clear: “men” are not that dangerous.

 Highly intermittent scoundrel psychopathic slaughterers are dangerous.

 I had to stay with a Tamil family which I found through couchsurfing.com for few hours till sun rise since I arrived Batticaloa in earliest in the morning around four.
 I was hosted by a Tamil guy called Pushpakaran, who was really kind and supportive when I explained my plan for the day.
 After having a nap, walking down the lanes I planned to get a bicycle to rent out.
 Riding it across the town and having a light breakfast from a local food shop was an amazing experience when you don’t know any of Tamil word!
 I have studied Tamil at school, but never had good grades for the subject.

 Batticaloa is a nice city in the northern coast with golden beaches and flat year-round warm-water shallow-lagoons.
 The Batticaloa fort was built by the Portuguese in 1628 and was the first to be captured by the Dutch (18 May 1638).
 It is one of the most picturesque of the forts of Sri Lanka, it’s situated in an island, yet still in good condition.
 Few of government offices are located there inside the fort now.